-Program Dates for HIP 2013
+Program Dates for HIP 2014

-Monday, June 10 – Friday, August 16, 2013
+Monday, June 9 – Friday, August 15, 2014

-The goal of the HSCI Internship Program (HIP) is to provide undergraduate students with a focused and challenging summer research experience in a cutting-edge stem cell science laboratory, and to expose them to different professional options within the scientific arena.
-This is accomplished through a stem cell seminar series, a career pathways presentation, and a weekly stem cell companion course.
-Interns will present their summer research findings, both orally and in poster format, at the HIP Symposium—a requirement of all program participants.
+The Harvard Stem Cell Institute (HSCI) Internship Program (HIP) provides undergraduate students with a focused and challenging summer research experience in a cutting-edge stem cell science laboratory.
+Interns are exposed to different professional options within the scientific arena through a stem cell seminar series, a career pathways presentation, and a weekly stem cell companion course.
+Students present their summer research findings, both orally and in poster format, at the HIP Symposium—a requirement of all program participants.

-Previous research lab experience is highly desirable.
+Previous research experience in a biological laboratory is highly desirable, but not required.